Narodni-repozitar/developer-docs/docs/technology/index.md

 written in React, view components written as HTML/jinja2 snippets), build and create deployment packages.

-For simpler scenarios which use existing dataset/document metadata schemas we provide ready to install images which can be customized just with configuration changes, without the need for extra software development.
+**TODO:** For simpler scenarios which use existing dataset/document metadata schemas we provide ready to install images which can be customized just with configuration changes, without the need for extra software development.